IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 ### Implementation Notes
 The third party [GeoJSON-LD](https://geojson.org/geojson-ld/) context is included alongside the IIIF Presentation API 3.0 context.
 This supplies the vocabulary terms for the GeoJSON-LD Annotation bodies since the IIIF Presentation API 3.0 context does not describe those terms.
 The field `@context` can be an array, and when it is the IIIF Presentation API 3.0 context must be the last item in the array.

 GeoJSON `properties` is a generic field and [can be nearly anything](https://tools.ietf.org/html/rfc7946#section-3.2).
-If, for example, the targeted resource has a `label` and the `properties` field contains a `label`, the consuming interface must make a choice on which to prioritize for presentation purposes.
-In the image from the Use Case section, you will notice the label inside `properties` is used as opposed to the label from the Annotation or the Canvas.
+For example, if the targeted resource has a `label` and the `properties` field contains a `label`, the consuming interface must make a choice on which to prioritize for presentation purposes.
+In the image from the Use Case section, the "Label" uses the GeoJSON 'properties' 'label' (lines 80-83) instead of the 'label' property from the Annotation or Canvas.

 Note that [`geometry` can be more than just a `Point`.](https://tools.ietf.org/html/rfc7946#section-3.1)